muhammetmehmetkr/microsoft-stock-dataset/README.md

 # Data Analysis Microsoft Stock Dataset
---> Analysis and creting machine learning model with High (Highest value of the day), Low (Lowest value of the day) and Date
+--> Analysis and creating machine learning model with High (Highest value of the day), Low (Lowest value of the day) and Date columns